- About HCCC

-The state of New Jersey requires that we ask all students who are enrolled full-time (12 credit hours or more) to provide proof of measles, mumps, rubella, and Hepatitis B immunizations.
-All new students, regardless if they are full-time or part-time, must provide proof of Meningococcal immunization, unless they are exempt.
+The state of New Jersey requires that we ask all students who are enrolled full-time (12 credit hours or more) to provide proof of measles, mumps, rubella, and hepatitis B immunizations.
+All new students, regardless if they are full-time or part-time, must provide proof of meningococcal meningitis immunization, unless they are exempt.
 Students can provide evidence that they are exempt because of the following reasons:

 We accept the following as evidence of immunization:

 Download and Fill Out Our Immunization Record Form.

 You have many ways to pay for college.
 Some of them are based on your financial need, although others are based on your grades, interests or skills.

 You could be eligible for grants or scholarships from the government or from HCCC.
 Financial aid is also available in the form of federal and state loans and grants, such as Pell Grants, Stafford Loans, state Tuition Aid Grants, Federal Work-Study and the Educational Opportunity Fund.

 Note: National Guard members are required to apply for Financial Aid.
 If denied, National Guard members may use the Commander’s Certification Form and submit their high school diploma, transcript or official GED scores to the HCCC Veterans’ Affairs Advisor.